zoebelle-pang/tp/docs/UserGuide.md

 ### Categorised student by payment :  `payment`

-Categorise student who has paid or Not paid
+Categorise student who has Paid or Not paid

 Format: `payment [pa/PAYMENT]`